wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 Overriding templates
 --------------------

-For all modeladmin views, wagtail looks for templates in the following folders within your project, before resorting to the defaults:
+For all modeladmin views, Wagtail looks for templates in the following folders within your project, before resorting to the defaults:

 1. ``/modeladmin/app-name/model-name/``